Skip to content

 The federal state manages social security (unemployment, pensions, healthcare), justice, the federal police, national taxation, railways (SNCB/NMBS), and defence.
 These competences directly impact Brussels residents: unemployment benefits, healthcare reimbursements, and the trains serving Brussels depend on the federal level, not the Region.

 The federal government (Arizona coalition) has been operational since early 2025.
-It makes decisions that impact Brussels — tax reforms, refinancing of federated entities, cooperation agreements — without the Brussels Region having a fully empowered government to defend its interests in negotiations.
-This asymmetry is one of the most concrete consequences of the crisis.
+During the 2024-2026 crisis, it made decisions that impacted Brussels — tax reforms, refinancing of federated entities, cooperation agreements — without the Brussels Region having a fully empowered government to defend its interests in negotiations.
+This asymmetry was one of the most concrete consequences of the crisis.
+Since February 2026, the Dilliès government can once again represent Brussels at the federal level.

 The three Regions: an unprecedented asymmetry

-Flanders and Wallonia formed their regional governments after the June 2024 elections.
-Brussels did not.
-This asymmetry creates a situation without precedent in Belgian history: two of three Regions can legislate, invest, and programme their policies, while the third operates on minimal management.
-On the same matters (housing, employment, mobility, environment), Flanders and Wallonia are moving forward while Brussels is falling behind.
+After the June 2024 elections, Flanders and Wallonia quickly formed their regional governments.
+Brussels took 613 days — an unprecedented asymmetry in Belgian history.
+For nearly two years, two of three Regions could legislate, invest, and programme their policies, while Brussels operated on minimal management.
+On the same matters (housing, employment, mobility, environment), Flanders and Wallonia moved forward while Brussels fell behind.

-Inter-regional cooperation agreements — necessary for issues such as commuter mobility or water management — are blocked on the Brussels side.
-Businesses active in multiple Regions face regulatory inconsistencies.
-Financial transfers between Regions continue on outdated parameters, with no possibility of renegotiation.
+Inter-regional cooperation agreements — necessary for issues such as commuter mobility or water management — were blocked on the Brussels side during the 2024-2026 crisis.
+Businesses active in multiple Regions faced regulatory inconsistencies.
+Financial transfers between Regions continued on outdated parameters, with no possibility of renegotiation.
+Since February 2026, these inter-regional negotiations can resume.

 The community commissions: Brussels' institutional layer cake

 The COCOM/GGC (Joint Community Commission) manages bi-community matters in Brussels: hospitals, nursing homes, homeless shelters, health policy coordination.
 Its government consists of the same ministers as the regional government.
-Direct consequence: the COCOM is paralysed by the same crisis.
-Investments in health and social welfare are frozen.
+During the 2024-2026 crisis, COCOM was paralysed for the same 613 days: investments in health and social welfare were frozen.
+Since February 2026, it has regained its full capacity.

-The COCOF (French Community Commission) manages French-speaking matters (culture, vocational training, personal assistance) and has its own budget.
+The COCOF (French Community Commission) manages French-speaking matters (culture, vocational training, personal assistance) and has its own budget and decree-making power.
 The VGC (Flemish Community Commission) fulfils the same role on the Dutch-speaking side but is structurally more linked to the Flemish government.
-During the regional crisis, the COCOF and VGC continue to function, but with constrained resources and without a regional strategic vision.
+Both commissions function with their own budgets and governance, distinct from the regional government.

 The 19 municipalities: crisis shock absorbers

 The 19 Brussels municipalities (City of Brussels, Ixelles, Schaerbeek, Molenbeek, Anderlecht, etc.) exercise proximity competences: urban planning, civil registry, local police, CPAS/OCMW (social welfare), municipal education, local roads.
-During a period without a regional government, the municipalities are often the only level of power that acts concretely for citizens in daily life.
+During the 2024-2026 crisis, municipalities were the main shock absorber: often the only level of power that acted concretely for citizens in daily life.

 But municipal resources are unequal.
 High-income municipalities (Uccle, Woluwe-Saint-Pierre) have solid tax revenues.
-Low-income municipalities (Molenbeek, Saint-Josse, Anderlecht) depend more on regional subsidies — subsidies that are frozen or reduced due to the absence of a new regional budget.
-The regional crisis deepens inequalities between municipalities.
+Low-income municipalities (Molenbeek, Saint-Josse, Anderlecht) depend more on regional subsidies.
+During the crisis, these subsidies were frozen, deepening inequalities between municipalities.

 The absence of a province: a unique exception